So much more than just a volunteer experience!

 Research Volunteering – at Neuras

-Set among the stunning scenery of the Southern mountains, ancient canyons and caves, fascinating geological formations and five natural fountains, Neuras is truly a unique research site and is home to one of N/a’an ku sê’s carnivore research programmes – in addition to being one of only three wineries in Namibia.
-Focus areas are Leopard Research, Human-Wildlife Conflict Mitigation and assisting with the winery.
+Set among the stunning scenery of the Southern mountains, ancient canyons and caves, fascinating geological formations and five natural fountains, Neuras is truly a unique research site and is home to one of Naankuse’s carnivore research programmes – in addition to being one of only three wineries in Namibia.
+Focus areas are our Human-carnivore conflict project focussing on black-backed jackals and a population study on the Hartmann’s Mountain Zebra.

 Research Volunteering – at Kanaan